-ES: SENTIAL DE SIRABLE NOTES

-1. Education to first degree standard in the relevant subject(s) • Additional, relevant qualifications Additional, relevant training and Application form
+ESSENTIAL DESIRABLE NOTES Education to first degree standard in the relevant subject(s) Qualified teacher status • Additional, relevant qualifications Additional, relevant training and development Application form

-2. Qualified teacher status development

 There is an organised and wide ranging CPD programme for all staff.
 For NQTs there is a well-supported and personalised programme led by the Professional Tutor.